Pecan-Street/DataPort-Examples/README.md

 `LIMIT = 10000`

 This is there because the dataset is quite large, and can take a long time to load, but this will limit time covered to a few months.
-Change it to `LIMIT = None` to red the entire dataset.
+Change it to `LIMIT = None` to read the entire dataset.

 To run the example execute from the `examples/flat_file` directory: